nategiraudeau/website_8/README.md

 ---

 ![Screen shot 3](./screen_shot_3.png)
-*When you scroll down some more, these shapes appear.*
+*When you scroll down some more, you see these shapes.*